Contemporary Art Society: History

 The Contemporary Art Society was established by seven prominent individuals whose vision it was to do for contemporary art what the National Art Collections Fund, founded in 1903, was doing for art of earlier periods.

 An inaugural meeting took place on the morning of 9 April 1909 at 44 Bedford Square, London, the home of Philip Morrell, and was attended by Charles Aitken, Director of the Whitechapel Art Gallery; Roger Fry, painter/critic and curator of Metropolitan Museum of Art, New York; Charles J Holmes, painter/critic and Director of the National Portrait Gallery; Ernest Marsh, expert on Martinware pottery; DS MacColl, painter/critic and the first Keeper of the Tate Gallery's collection; Philip Morrell, a Liberal MP and Lady Ottoline Morrell, patron of the arts.

 Lady Ottoline Morrell recorded in her diary after that first meeting:"….
 I feel strongly that every penny one can save ought to be given to young artists.
 At least, we who really feel the beauty and wonder of art ought to help them.
 There are heaps of people who understand philanthropy…. and young creators have such a terrible struggle."It was not until 18 May 1910 that the name of the Contemporary Art Society was settled upon.
 1910 also saw its first purchase, Augustus John's Smiling Woman, 1908–09, which was presented to Tate in 1917.
 First public collections to join the CAS as members were the Ulster Museum, Belfast; New Walk Museum & Art Gallery, Leicester; and Manchester Art Gallery, all in 1912.

 The Contemporary Art Society laid the foundation of the Tate's modern collection in the early years of the organisation.
 In 1917 Tate was reconstituted in its dual capacity as the National Gallery of British Art, with special responsibility for modern British art, and for the first time as the National Gallery of Modern Foreign Art.
 At this period the Tate had no government grant, so the acquisition of modern art had to be financed out of small private funds.
-The largest of the these was the Chantrey Bequest, which was controlled by the Council of the Royal Academy and had very conservative taste.
+The largest of these was the Chantrey Bequest, which was controlled by the Council of the Royal Academy and had very conservative taste.
 It was left to the CAS to see that some more adventurous work by British artists came into the Tate collection.
 In the 1920s this meant mainly Camden Town and Bloomsbury painting and the artists who showed with the London Group.